ccorcos/cordova-splash/README.md

 ### Usage

-Create a `splash-[platform].png` file in the root folder of your cordova project and run:
+Create a `splash-[platform].png` file in the root folder of your cordova project for each platform (e.g. `splash-ios.png` or `splash-android.png`).

     $ cordova-splash

-You also can specify manually a location for your `config.xml` or `splash.png`:
+You also can specify manually a location for your `config.xml`:

     $ cordova-splash --config=config.xml